NoNews/NoPermission/README.md

 #### Contributing

-If you find any bug, or you have suggestions, do not don't be shy to create [issues](https://github.com/NoNews/NoPermission/issues) or make a [PRs](https://github.com/NoNews/NoPermission/pulls) in the `develop` branch
+If you find any bug, or you have suggestions, don't be shy to create [issues](https://github.com/NoNews/NoPermission/issues) or make a [PRs](https://github.com/NoNews/NoPermission/pulls) in the `develop` branch

 #### License
 ```